Divyateja04/CS-F214-Assignment-2/README.md

 ### OR INTRODUCTION
-In or introduction we have 2 modes, one for left introduction and one for right introduction If mode is 1, Here we go until the current line ends and keep comparing i.e. if we have a and we want "(avb)" using or introduction we compare from start till the smaller string ends i.e. here we loop on "a" and go until the it ends.
+In or introduction we have 2 modes, one for left introduction and one for right introduction If mode is 1, Here we go until the current line ends and keep comparing i.e. if we have a and we want `(avb)` using or introduction we compare from start till the smaller string ends i.e. here we loop on `a` and go until the it ends.
 For case 2, we start from behind.
 We keep comparing till we reach the start of smaller string.

 ---

 ### IMPLICATION ELIMINATION
-Here if current statement is "b" and we get this by using implication elimination on the statement "a>b" given "a".
+Here if current statement is `b` and we get this by using implication elimination on the statement `a>b` given `a`.
-We generate a string "a>b" since we know the initial term and we also know the eliminated term Then we compare it with the term from which we eliminate i.e. "(a>b)" By default brackets are added while comparing since we always know > will be inside brackets
+We generate a string `a>b` since we know the initial term and we also know the eliminated term Then we compare it with the term from which we eliminate i.e. "(a>b)" By default brackets are added while comparing since we always know > will be inside brackets